Have you ever heard of the name “barramundi”?

 Points

-Barramundi has a texture and flavor similar to sea bass, so it can be used as a substitute in most sea bass dishes.
+Barramundi has a texture and flavor similar to sea bass.

 Ingredients (for 2 people)